johopki/lxc-flexget-transmission/README.md

 Be kind.
 This is my first Github project and tutorial and don't harass me for using nano.
 Its been good for me for almost ten years now.

-For these purposes, I will be logging in to my host as root
+For these purposes, I will be logging in to my host as root.

+All commands entered on host system will have a `#` before the commands.
+All commands issued on the contianer will start with `root@container`.

 ### Install LXC
 Using pacman, install the lxc package